shibatch/tlfloat/CODE_OF_CONDUCT.md

 ## Preface

+### Free-riding and the burnout problem of OSS developers

+First of all, I would like to start by explaining a few economic concepts.
+Suppose you have paid to buy a hamburger.
+Then, of course, that hamburger is yours and you have all the right to decide what to do with it.
+You can eat all the hamburger without sharing it with your friends.
+But what if you are paying for flood control, i.e., the maintenance of rivers?
+Flood control is essential to building a modern city, but it is almost impossible to limit the people who will benefit from flood control.
+If you pay for the maintenance of the river, your friends will automatically benefit from it too.
+Goods and services such as parks, public roads, fire protection, police and flood control are called public goods, and the cost of preventing people from using them is significantly high, making it difficult to collect a price for their use.
+If someone bears the cost and provides a public good, those who do not bear the cost can also receive the benefit.
+As a result, the incentive to bear the cost of providing public goods does not work, and everyone tries to get a free ride.
+In economics, a free rider is someone who enjoys a benefit without paying for it.

-In OSS projects, software needs to be maintained continuously, and this requires a continuous effort to be devoted to the maintenance.
-However, OSS developers have little or no financial incentive to continue maintenance and development.
-As a result, OSS developers stop maintaining their projects much sooner than users expect, often abruptly.
+Because OSS and free software (hereafter, OSS and free software are collectively referred to as OSS) are available free of charge, they have the characteristics of public goods and are being free-ridden by a large number of people and companies.
+It is undeniable that OSS has become popular because they can be free-ridden as much as people want.
+But, development and maintenance of OSS cannot proceed unless someone contributes resources.
+If no user pays for it, it is a natural consequence that maintenance will eventually cease to continue, which in essence means that the OSS ecosystem is not sustainable.
+OSS developers have little or no financial incentive to continue maintenance and development.
+As a result, OSS developers tend to stop maintaining their projects much sooner than users expect, often abruptly.
 This problem is called the OSS developer "burnout" problem.

-The "burnout" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
-Development and maintenance of OSS cannot proceed unless someone contributes resources, and the role of providing resources free of charge should not be imposed on those who have been developing OSS.
-Also, by the time each prominent OSS has achieved usable performance by commercial standards, the developers or their employers have had to bear the development resources.
-Even if a company does not expect continuous maintenance of OSS, it should be natural that a company that uses OSS commercially bear a part of the development resources up to that point.
+To make the OSS ecosystem sustainable, the cost of maintenance must continue to be supplied from somewhere.
+Needless to say, the burden of those costs should not be placed on the developers and maintainers.

+### Lack of funds is not the cause of the problem

+The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
+If the software has no value anymore, it would not be called "burnout."
+In such a case, the project simply "fades away" without anyone noticing.
+In other words, the reason developers "burn out" is not because the funds are nowhere to be found, but because the funds do not reach them.
+In some cases, companies are making huge profits by using OSS.
+If we can get these funds to reach the developers, the problem can be solved.

 Let me explain in simpler language.
 Imagine that you are offered a free lunch somewhere.
 In such a case, a rather large number of people